Kong/terraform-provider-konnect/docs/resources/gateway_plugin_azure_functions.md

 - `appname` (String) The Azure app name.
 - `clientid` (String) The `clientid` to access the Azure resources.
 If provided, it is injected as the `x-functions-clientid` header.
 - `functionname` (String) Name of the Azure function to invoke.
 - `hostdomain` (String) The domain where the function resides.
+Default: "azurewebsites.net"
 - `https` (Boolean) Use of HTTPS to connect with the Azure Functions server.
+Default: true
 - `https_verify` (Boolean) Set to `true` to authenticate the Azure Functions server.
+Default: false
 - `keepalive` (Number) Time in milliseconds during which an idle connection to the Azure Functions server lives before being closed.
+Default: 60000
 - `routeprefix` (String) Route prefix to use.
+Default: "api"
 - `timeout` (Number) Timeout in milliseconds before closing a connection to the Azure Functions server.
+Default: 600000

 <a id="nestedatt--consumer"></a>